-Even with the adopted and planned rate increases, the Water Authority anticipates that it will still be above the median range over the next five years.
+Even with the adopted and planned rate increases, the Water Authority anticipates that it continue to be within the median range over the next five years.
 Another rate study will be conducted in FY17 in preparation of the FY18 rate increase.

-- 87% of customers either strongly or somewhat agree that water and sewer services are a good value for the amount of money paid - 74% of customers either strongly or somewhat agree that because water is a scarce resource, water rates should be designed to reflect the value of water in our daily lives - 67% of customers either strongly or somewhat agree that water rates should be increased to cover the cost of providing a reliable water supply for future generations
+- 78% of customers either strongly or somewhat agree that water and sewer services are a good value for the amount of money paid - 72% of customers either strongly or somewhat agree that because water is a scarce resource, water rates should be designed to reflect the value of water in our daily lives - 55% of customers either strongly or somewhat agree that water rates should be increased to cover the cost of providing a reliable water supply for future generations